sabiha90/cat-webapp/README.md

 ```

-Error 500: <br>
-If unable to connect to the database or there is a syntax error in the mysql query
+Error 500: If unable to connect to the database or there is a syntax error in the mysql query
 ```
 {
     "Failure": 500,
     "Error": "An error occurred"
 }
 ```
-Error 400: <br>
-If there are no records in the database
+Error 400: If there are no records in the database
 ```
 {
     "Failure": 400,